SmithsonianWorkshops/2019-03-05-metabarcoding/Metabarcoding_with_Qiime/qiime2_tutorial.md

 View demux.qzv here: https://view.qiime2.org/ and have a look at the quality of your sequences.
 From these plots, we'll decide how much to trim the sequences for quality.

 ### DADA2 quality control

+A lot of the magic of this pipeline happens in [DADA2](https://benjjneb.github.io/dada2/).
+The program does several things: trim low quality areas of sequence, merge forward & reverse reads, detect chimeras (described below), and denoise the sequence (also described below).

+- Sequence trimming: we give at what base the forward and reverse reads should be trimmed.
+This is base don the visualization from the `qiime demux summarize` command.
+- Merge reads: For the region of the COI locus being seuquenced forward and reverse reads overlap to give the full length of the sequenced region.
+The program takes the two reads and merges them into one full-length sequence of the locus.
+- Chimera detection: Chimeras are reads that are determined to contained sequence from two disparate pieces of DNA.
+This can be due to PCR or sequencing error.
+- Denoising: With amplicon sequencing you expect to sequence many copies of each PCR product.
+Due to sequencing (or PCR) error there can be small variations in the sequence.
+Denoising takes the sequence information and what is known about Illumina sequencing errors to detect and fix errors in a read.

-Now we'll trim our sequences for quality and do filter out chimeras.
-This will take the longest of anything we've done so far, so use `qsub` and a job file for this command.
+Let's run dad2, this will take the longest of anything we've done so far, so use `qsub` and a job file for this command.

 ```
 qiime dada2 denoise-paired \